 Common Plumbing Issues and DIY Fixes

-Many plumbing problems can be easily fixed without hiring a professional.
-A dripping faucet, for example, is often caused by a worn-out washer or cartridge, which can be replaced with basic tools.
-A clogged drain can be cleared using a plunger, a drain snake, or a baking soda and vinegar solution.
-Running toilets, another common issue, are frequently due to faulty flappers or fill valves—both inexpensive and simple to replace.
-The cost savings of completing these fixes yourself can be quite substantial.
+Many common plumbing problems can be solved without professional assistance.
+A dripping faucet, for example, is often caused by a worn washer or cartridge that can be replaced using basic tools.
+Clogged drains are another frequent issue—often fixed with a plunger, a drain snake, or a simple baking soda and vinegar solution.
+Similarly, a running toilet is usually caused by a faulty flapper or fill valve, both inexpensive and easy to replace.

 Preventative Maintenance Tips to Avoid Plumbing Problems

-Regular maintenance can help prevent plumbing emergencies and extend the life of your fixtures.
-Start by inspecting pipes for leaks and addressing them before they become major issues.
-Avoid chemical drain cleaners, as they can erode pipes over time—instead, use a drain screen to catch debris and clean drains periodically with natural solutions.
+Regular maintenance is essential for preventing major plumbing issues and extending the life of your fixtures.
+Start by inspecting exposed pipes for leaks or corrosion.
+Catching small drips early prevents structural damage and mold growth.
+Avoid harsh chemical drain cleaners, as they can erode pipes—opt for a drain screen and clean your drains periodically with baking soda and hot water instead.

 When to Call a Professional Plumber